 In her downtime, Andrea prioritizes her family.
 They enjoy travelling.
-As a mother of four in many activities, she volunteers her time as a hockey manager.
+As a mother of two in many activities, she volunteers her time as a hockey manager.

 Sue Bouchard - Education/Communications Officer

-Sue has her Bachelor of Science in Kinesiology – Leisure and Sport Studies from University of Saskatchewan.
-Her passion is designing and delivering programs, and has extensive experience planning events, conferences, parties, as well as volunteering for organizations and events around Saskatoon.
+Sue obtained her Bachelor of Science in Kinesiology – Leisure and Sport Studies from University of Saskatchewan.
+Her passion is program design and development.

 As Program Coordinator for Caring For Our Watersheds Saskatchewan, Sue delivers watershed presentations and mentors students Grade 7-12 across the province in completing their environmental project proposals.
-She has been expanding this program across the province since early 2017, and is happy to take her “big green suitcase” to whichever schools or groups are interested in the CFW opportunity!
-Sue also delivers the Yellow Fish Road™ program in and around Saskatoon, and loves to work with schools, groups, and individuals to spread the word that what should be going down storm drains is RAINWATER ONLY.
+She is happy to take her “big green suitcase” to whichever schools or groups are interested in the CFW opportunity!
+Sue also delivers the Yellow Fish Road™ program in and around Saskatoon, and loves to work with schools, groups, and individuals to spread the word that what should be going down storm drains is RAIN ONLY.